awesome-pro/neon-website/content/docs/guides/aws-lambda.md

    Environment variables can also be added to a `.env` file and loaded automatically with the help of the [dotenv](https://www.npmjs.com/package/dotenv) package.
 For more information, see [Resolution of environment variables](https://www.serverless.com/framework/docs/environment-variables).
    </Admonition>

-   You can copy the connection string from **Connection Details** widget the Neon Console.
+   You can copy the connection string from **Connection Details** widget the Unique Console.
 Add the `DATABASE_URL` under `environment`, and add `sslmode=require` to the end of the connection string to enable SSL.
 The `sslmode=require` option tells LangChainto use SSL encryption and verify the server's certificate.

    ```yaml shouldWrap
    provider: